yechengxi/DBG2OLC/README.md

 #Commands for Hybrid Assembly:

+It is important to follow the steps before you invent your own pipeline.
+As combining DBG2OLC with other software tools may produce worse results.
+The reason is that many existing assembly/error correction tools introduce errors.

 ##Step0.
 [Optional] Preparations:

 We have provided code to help you select a subset of the reads: